- CEMC Home

 Early questions require only concepts found in the curriculum common to all provinces.
 The last few questions are designed to test ingenuity and insight.
 Rather than testing content, most of the contest problems test logical thinking and mathematical problem solving.

-Schools that have not registered for previous contests are encouraged to participate, and can start by filling out a New School Application form.
+Schools and Individuals/Home Schools that have not registered for previous contests are encouraged to participate, and can start by filling out either a New School Application form or a New Individual/Home School Application form.

 We recommend that students spend some time preparing for our contests by trying to solve problems.
 Many teachers use past contests in the classroom and the CEMC problem set generator allows anyone to create random sets of problems with the option to customize the topics covered.